 He has many passions from riding motocross and now he and his family spend most of their free time out at the Sand Dunes in their custom built RzR’s.

-He has a wife and beautiful 2-year-old girl!
+He has a wife and a beautiful 5-year-old girl!

 He likes Vodka.
 A lot.

 Brian joined the Kindig-It Design team in July 2014 and specializes in body work.
 Brian spent 16 years before Kindig-It Design working as a collision repair technician with various companies.
 He is what you call a bodywork guru.
 He loves what he does and has no desire to change his career.
-He has been married for 14 years and has two sons that are 8 and 5 years old.
+He has been married for 18 years and has two sons that are 12 and 9 years old.
 He loves to spend time with his family and likes to go fishing whenever he can.
-He also really likes to play footbag (which is commonly know as hacky sack).
+He also really likes to play footbag (which is commonly known as hacky sack).
 Brian is a key member of our body team and helps make our cars curves look sexy.

 Houston grew up on the sunny Gold Coast of Queensland, Australia.
 His interest in cars came from many long nights in the shed.
 After school, he would watch his father and grandfather restore old cars.